talipucar/DomainAdaptation/README.md

 You can save results of evaluations under "evaluation" folder.

 ## Results with 3 synthetic datasets
-1) Confirming alignment using visualization obtained using default model and hyper-parameters using 3 synthetic datasets.
+1) Confirming alignment obtained by training the model with default hyper-parameters on 3 synthetic datasets.
-In each figure, the left and right sub-plots are obtained using PCA, and T-SNE respectively.
+In each figure, the left and right sub-plots are 2D projections from PCA, and t-SNE respectively.

 ![Img1](./assets/domain_cohorts_inLatentSpace_train.png)
 Figure-1: All four clusters (A, B, C, D) in 3 datasets (domains 1, 2, 3) are aligned in the latent space of the Autoencoder, using **Training set**.